bargav25/llm/README.md

 ### 1. Tokenization

-You can either any tokenizer from HuggingFace.
-But I implemented my own BPE which is super faster, because I optimized using parallization and caching.
+You can use any tokenizer from HuggingFace.
+But I implemented my own BPE which is super faster, because I optimized using parallelization and caching.
 Refer https://github.com/bargav25/fast_bpe

 Follow that and it tokenizes your train and validation text into token_ids and store them to `.memmap` files